Lower Maumee River Sediment Remediation Project

 About the Project Click here to see PROJECT updates.

-The Lower Maumee River Sediment Remediation Project is an environmental cleanup project that will take place at two locations within the Lower Maumee River: the Sway Bridge and the Wastewater Treatment Plant (WWTP) at the Toledo Water Reclamation Facility (see photos 1-3 and map).
-The cleanup will remove pollution from the river to benefit people, aquatic life, and the ecological system.
-Overall, the cleanup will remove contaminated sediments across 42 acres in the Lower Maumee River.
-The site is in the larger Maumee Area of Concern, designated by the U.S. Environmental Protection Agency as a priority area for restoration in the Great Lakes region (photo 4).
+The Lower Maumee River Sediment Remediation Project is an environmental cleanup project that will take place at two locations within the Lower Maumee River: the Sway Bridge and the Wastewater Treatment Plant (WWTP) at the Toledo Water Reclamation Facility (photos 1 and 2).
+Overall, the cleanup will remove contaminated sediments across 42 acres (photo 3) in the Lower Maumee River, benefiting people and the ecological system.
+The site is within the larger Maumee Area of Concern (AOC).
+The Maumee AOC has been designated by the U.S. Environmental Protection Agency as a priority area for restoration in the Great Lakes region (photos 3 and 4).

 How is the river affected in these areas?